Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- Haliburton has dished out 12.7 assists per game, which is 0.8 less than Monday's over/under.
+- Haliburton has dished out 12.6 assists per game, which is 0.9 less than Wednesday's over/under.

-- Haliburton's 3.6 three-pointers made per game is 0.1 more than his over/under on Monday.
+- Haliburton averages the same amount of three-pointers as his over/under on Wednesday (3.5).

 Get Haliburton gear at Fanatics!